KDE/digikam-doc/image_editor/enhancement_tools.rst

         The Image Editor Restoration Tool Preset Settings

     - **Detail Preservation** [0, 1]: this controls the preservation of features in the image.
 A low value forces an equal smoothing across the image, whereas bigger values preferably smooth the homogeneous regions, leaving sharper details.
 A value of 0.9 does a good job of preserving details so that no sharpening is required afterwards.
-Note that **Detail Preservation** must be always inferior to **Anisotropy**.
+Note that **Detail Preservation** setting must be always less than the **Anisotropy** setting.

     - **Anisotropy alpha** [0, 1]: a low value smooths equally in all directions, whereas a value close to 1 smooths in one direction only.
 If you have film grain or CCD kind of noise a high value will result in wave-like pattern, whereas JPEG artifacts are suited for values close to 1.